Driver-based Appium architecture for testing on iOS

 - Cross-domain scripting is not supported.

-During the transition phase, you need to select the new architecture explicitly on a per-script basis using the following designated new capabilities.
+During the transition phase from pre-driver-based Appium architecture (prior to Appium 1.10) to driver-based architecture, you need to select the driver-based architecture explicitly on a per-script basis using the following designated capabilities.
 These capabilities control the architecture used for both web and hybrid.

 New capabilities for web